Mobile banking in Austria may still be in its infancy, but for expats who want to easily manage their money, here is everything you need to know.

 Features of mobile banks in Austria

-Austria’s leading digital bank, N26, offers several different types of current account.
+Austria’s mobile banks typically offer several different types of current account.
 Because of this, you will be able to find one that suits your needs exactly.
 For example, the entry-level N26 Standard is a free personal everyday account that is suitable for everyone.
 Conversely, the top-tier N26 Metal is a premium account that comes with a host of extras and a metal debit card.
 In addition, N26 offers four levels of business bank accounts that offer similar functionality and services to the personal accounts.

 Although the features vary depending on which account you have, N26 generally offers the following services through its platform: